COVID-19 Resources for Employees

 Visit the Office of Human Resources main COVID-19 page for guidance about working on campus, as well as information about payroll, benefits, and office procedures during the pandemic.

 Yes.
-Thanks to our vaccination mandate, Bard College is now considered a “fully vaccinated campus” by CDC standards.
+Thanks to our vaccination mandate, Bard College is considered a “fully vaccinated campus” by CDC standards.
 This is a special status that enables the College, and our peer institutions that have achieved fully vaccinated status, to return to full capacity in-person learning, in accordance with CDC’s Interim Public Health Recommendations for Fully Vaccinated People and New York State requirements.
-Vaccines have been shown to be very effective at preventing illness, including from the Delta variant.
+Vaccines have been shown to be very effective at preventing illness.

-For the fall 2021 semester, all students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
-The fewer than 1% of students and employees who remain unvaccinated through the semester have received prior approval for medical or religious reasons.
-Any unvaccinated student or employee, for as long as they are not fully vaccinated, must continue to follow the same protocols that kept our community safe last year when we were all unvaccinated, including masking and physical distancing at all times indoors or in group settings on campus.
+All students, faculty, and staff are required to provide proof of vaccination, bringing us to a vaccination level of over 99%.
+The fewer than 1% of students and employees who remain unvaccinated have received prior approval for medical or religious reasons.
+Any unvaccinated student or employee, for as long as they are not fully vaccinated and up to date, must continue to follow the same protocols that kept our community safe last year when we were all unvaccinated, including masking and physical distancing at all times indoors or in group settings on campus.

-In order to maintain our campus as fully vaccinated, for the fall semester the College will require all visitors to show proof of vaccination before being approved for access to College facilities.
+In order to maintain our campus as fully vaccinated, the College requires all visitors to show proof of vaccination before being approved for access to College facilities.

 Will testing be available on campus this semester?

 The College does not provide on-demand COVID-19 testing for employees.
 Please consult your primary care physician, urgent care, or other testing entity to receive a COVID test.